 Tattooed Crook: El Diablo.
 They have something to do with his powers; they disappear if he really exerts himself, necessitating him to get inked again as soon as possible.

 There Are No Therapists: Averted.
 Both professional psychiatric doctors and a chaplain were important and useful characters.
+That said, Waller has a tendency to ignore and override their recommendations.

 Time Skip: The first series has a year-long gap in the middle, during which the Squad is disbanded and Amanda is in prison.